 The worker-level data is drawn from the U.S. Census Bureau's Longitudinal-Employer Household Dynamics (LEHD) administrative files, which is used to construct quarterly workforce indicators (QWI) for local labor markets in the United States.
 The LEHD is constructed from state-level unemployment insurance files and includes worker-level information on quarterly earnings, employment, education, age, gender, and race, as well as information about the worker's firm, such as industry and location.
 While the LEHD partners with all 50 states, most projects are only approved for a subset of all states.
-This project utilizes data from 26 states (see Figure 1), which comprise about 53 percent of the total population in the United States as of the 2010 Census.15
+This project utilizes data from 26 states (see Figure 1), which comprise about 53 percent of the total population in the United States as of the 2010 Census.14

 The main outcome variable used in the worker-level results is log annual earnings which is aggregated across all employers.
-While earnings across all employers are included, I associate workers with the "dominant" employer (i.e. the employer for which the worker has the largest income).
+While earnings across all employers are included, I associate workers with the "dominant" employer (i.e. the employer for which the worker earns the highest amount of income).
 The firm-level variable in the LEHD is a State-Employer Identification Number (SEIN).
 A SEIN falls between an establishment and an enterprise identifier.
 Multi-unit enterprises may operate under multiple SEINs within a state, and a single SEIN may be associated with multiple establishments.
 In later results, I restrict the sample of workers to firm stayers, who are workers employed at the firm in the years following a merger.
 Given the firm-level variable in the LEHD is not necessarily invariant to ownership changes, I correct for false transitions in two ways.
-First, I use the entire sample of mergers identified in the LBD to correct for changing firm identifiers.16 Next, I use worker flows between firms to capture reorganization events that are likely not true transitions, following Benedetto et al. (2007).
+First, I use the entire sample of mergers identified in the LBD to correct for changing firm identifiers.15 Next, I use worker flows between firms to capture reorganization events that are likely not true transitions, following Benedetto et al. (2007).
 For example, firms becoming incorporated may change tax identifiers.
-In practice, if more than 60 percent of the workers in a firm transition to the same firm in the next year, then I do not code any of these transitions as a job transition.
+In practice, if more than 60 percent of the workers in a firm transition.